Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Basic methods of studying plants;

-The main groups of plants (algae, mosses, horsetails, moss, ferns, gymnosperms, flowering plants), their structure, features of life and diversity;
+The main groups of plants (algae, mosses, horsetails, mosses, ferns, gymnosperms, flowering plants), their structure, vital functions and diversity;

-Features of the structure and life of lichens;
+Features of the structure and life activity of lichens;

 The role of plants in the biosphere and human life;

-The origin of plants and the main stages of development flora.
+Origin of plants and main stages of development flora.

-Signs of an organism as an integral system;
+Signs of the body as an integral system;

 Basic properties of animal organisms;